 You may be surprised to find out that any mattress works with a platform bed.
 It’s true!
 There are a few things to keep in mind with each mattress, though.

-Your traditional innerspring mattress can be given an update by simply slipping it into a platform bed.
+Your traditional innerspring mattress can be given an update by simply slipping it onto a platform bed.
 Leave the box spring out to give you a low-profile, sleek look, or include the box spring for a taller bed.
-The only time you may not want to use this type of mattress on a platform bed is when your mattress warranty requires you to use a box spring and you don’t want a super tall bed.
+The only time you may not want to use this mattress is when your warranty requires you to use a box spring, and you don’t want a super tall bed.

 Memory Foam Mattress

 Foam mattresses are one of the most versatile beds out there.
-You can usually toss these mattresses on the floor, a box spring, a platform bed, or whatever you’d like.
-Memory foam does benefit from being on a platform bed with slats that are evenly spaced and no more than 3″ apart.
+You can usually toss these on the floor, a box spring, a platform bed or whatever you’d like.
+Memory foam benefits from being on a platform bed with slats that are evenly spaced, and no more than 3 inches apart.
 The slats offer support, but also some breathability that foam needs.
-However, you should be sure the spacing is close because the wider apart the slats, the more likely the foam mattress will sink into those spaces, which can throw off the shape and support of the mattress.
+However, you should make sure the spacing is minimal.
+The wider apart the slats are, the more likely the foam mattress will sink into those spaces, which can throw off the shape and support of the mattress.

 If you prefer to sleep on an all-latex mattress, then you’re going to need a strong foundation.
 Latex mattresses are usually much heavier than traditional innerspring or memory foam mattresses.
-A platform bed is a suitable option, as long as it’s rated to hold the weight of your mattress and you (and your partner, pets, and children … and laundry?).
-Just like foam mattresses, slats are more than fine, as long as they’re spaced close together – 3″ to 4″ is about right.
-Any wider than that and you may find that your latex mattress sags in the gaps.
+A platform bed is a suitable option, as long as it can hold the weight of your mattress and you.
+Just like foam mattresses, slats are more than okay, as long as they’re spaced close together.
+Any wider than about 3-4 inches and you may find your latex mattress sags in the gaps.

 What About Adjustable Beds?

 The answer to this question depends on who you ask.
-Most platform beds are not big enough to accommodate an adjustable bed, and the adjustable frame may be hindered by the platform structure.
-Some will work, but usually those who prefer adjustable bed just use that as the foundation for their mattress.
-Read the manufacturer’s labels carefully to make sure you don’t waste money on a bed that won’t work with an adjustable frame.
+Most platform beds aren’t big enough to accommodate an adjustable bed, and the adjustable frame may be hindered by the platform structure.
+Some will work, but usually those who prefer adjustable beds just use that as the foundation for their mattress.
+Read the manufacturer labels carefully to make sure you don’t waste money on a mattress that won’t work with the frame you already have.

-As you can see in these platform bed mattress reviews, there are several mattresses that are excellent choices for a platform bed.
-But it’s totally up to you to assess your needs and your bed to determine which of these great mattresses will be the one for you.
+As you can see in this platform bed mattress review, there are several types of mattresses that are excellent choices for a platform frame.
+But, it’s totally up to you to assess your sleeping needs and preferences to determine which of these great mattresses will be the best one for you.